ATPLab-LUMS/Wave-GMS/README.md

 │   ├── ham10000_train_test_names.pkl
 │   ├── images/
 │   └── masks/
-├── kvasir-instrument
+└── kvasir-instrument
-│   ├── kvasir_train_test_names.pkl
+    ├── kvasir_train_test_names.pkl
-│   ├── images/
+    ├── images/
-│   └── masks/
+    └── masks/
-└── show_pkl.py
 ```
-We provide the preprocessed **BUSI** and **Kvasir-Instrument** via [this link](https://emckclac-my.sharepoint.com/:f:/g/personal/k21066681_kcl_ac_uk/EmKNDZjEtg9EuBygBDyz4wIBKODtGJhzG2xdIy_NLf4VEA?e=whggsd), please download the dataset file and unzip it into the Datasets folder.
+We provide the preprocessed **BUSI** and **Kvasir-Instrument** via [this link](https://emckclac-my.sharepoint.com/:f:/g/personal/k21066681_kcl_ac_uk/EmKNDZjEtg9EuBygBDyz4wIBKODtGJhzG2xdIy_NLf4VEA?e=whggsd).
+Please download the dataset file and unzip it into the datasets folder.
 For other datasets, please download them via the dataset websites and organize as the same structure.
-The `.pkl` file stores the train and test spilt for each dataset, you can run [`show_pkl.py`](Dataset/show_pkl.py) to show the content for each pkl file.
+The `.pkl` file stores the train and test spilt for each dataset.

 ### Model Inference
 We provide model weights for four datasets at [`ckpt`](ckpt) folder.
-Once all datasets are preprocessed, please run the following command for model inference:
+Once all datasets are preprocessed, please run the following inference command:
 ```
 sh valid.sh
 ```